Quick Answer

 ABA therapy for traumatic brain injury helps patients relearn lost skills, manage behavioral changes, and adapt to life after injury.
 Behavior analysts work alongside medical teams to design individualized intervention plans that target cognition, communication, motivation, and daily functioning.
 It’s one of the most clinically demanding, and meaningful, applications of ABA.

-Each year, more than 2 million people in the United States are hospitalized for traumatic brain injuries.
-Many survive.
+The CDC reports approximately 214,110 TBI-related hospitalizations in the United States in 2020, the most recent hospitalization estimate it currently cites.
+Many of those patients survive.
 But survival doesn’t mean recovery is complete or straightforward.
-According to the Centers for Disease Control and Prevention, TBI is a leading cause of death and disability in the U.S., and survivors frequently live with lasting challenges: impaired memory and thinking, difficulty with movement or sensation, and serious disruptions to emotional regulation.
+TBI is a major cause of death and disability in the United States, and survivors frequently live with lasting challenges: impaired memory and thinking, difficulty with movement or sensation, and serious disruptions to emotional regulation.

 What makes TBI uniquely difficult isn’t just the injury itself.
 It’s that the brain, which controls everything from how you recognize a face to how you manage frustration, has been altered.
 In many cases, there’s no surgical fix for that.
-But there is a behavioral one.
+But behavioral rehabilitation can help address many of the functional and behavioral consequences that remain.

 That’s where applied behavior analysis comes in.